-7.11(a) The parties acknowledge that Article 8 limits the use of contract personnel during workforce reductions or when employees are on active recall status.
+7.11(a) Introduction.
+The parties acknowledge that Article 8 limits the use of contract personnel during workforce reductions or when employees are on active recall status.
 The parties acknowledge further that occasionally situations arise when short-term assignments, expected to be of no more than six (6) months duration, require additional staffing.
 The Company could choose to contract out these work packages.
 The Company in its sole discretion has from time to time preferred to have this work performed by employees on active layoff status.
 In recognition of the fact that the work under discussion involved short-term assignments, the parties agree to the implementation of the process described immediately below.

-7.11(b) The process shall be known as Temporary Recall and shall be defined as the temporary reemployment of individuals on active layoff status (hereinafter "employees").
+7.11(b) Definition.
+The process shall be known as Temporary Recall and shall be defined as the temporary re-employment of individuals on active layoff status (hereinafter "employees").

-7.11(c) Temporary Recall assignments may be designated for specific programs or projects whose normal maximum will be six (6) months.
+7.11(c) Duration.
+Temporary Recall assignments may be designated for specific programs or projects whose normal maximum will be six (6) months.
 Assignments will normally be full-time (average eighty (80) hours in a pay period).

-7.11(d) The Company will determine which employees will be offered Temporary Recall assignments.
+7.11(d) Selection of Employee.
+The Company will determine which employees will be offered Temporary Recall assignments.
 Temporary Recall will be strictly voluntary on the part of the employee.
 Refusing to consider an employee for Temporary Recall or an employee's rejection of an offer of Temporary Recall will not affect the employee's active layoff status.

-7.11(e) Temporarily-recalled employees will receive the same salary they were receiving prior to layoff.
+7.11(e) Salary.
+Temporarily-recalled employees will receive the same salary they were receiving prior to layoff.

-7.11(f) Eligibility for coverage for medical/dental insurance, life insurance, accidental death and dismemberment insurance, business travel accident insurance, long-term and short-term disability insurance, and voluntary personal accident insurance begins on the first day which the reemployment commences.
+7.11(f) Insurance Benefits.
+Eligibility for coverage for medical/dental insurance, life insurance, accidental death and dismemberment insurance, business travel accident insurance, long-term and short-term disability insurance, and voluntary personal accident insurance begins on the first day which the re-employment commences.

-7.11(g) With regard to the Retirement Plan, unused sick leave, and Earned Time Off, employees on Temporary Recall will be set up in the system based on their respective layoff/recall circumstances.
+7.11(g) Compensation Benefits.
+With regard to the Retirement Plan, unused sick leave, and Earned Time Off, employees on Temporary Recall will be set up in the system based on their respective layoff/recall circumstances.
+This will include the reactivation of unused but earned credits and the